stepper-motor/stepper_motor/manual/MANUAL.md

 The `wait:` parameter defines the amount of time computed **from the moment the Journey gets created or the previous step is completed.**

+## Execution model: assume that everything is async

+stepper_motor is built on the assumption that steps should be able to execute asynchronously.
+This is a **very important** design trait which has a number of implications:

+* You will almost never have the same `self` for a Journey between multiple steps
+* Any instance variables you set inside a step will get discarded and will not be available in a subsequent step
+* Any step may want to reattempt itself at an arbitrary point in the future.
+Any stack variables or local state will be discarded.

+This is deliberate and intentional.
+At the moment, stepper_motor does not have any built-in primitives for executing multiple steps inline.
+The `speedrun_journey` helper used in tests is going to `reload` your Journey between step entries, to allow for any state changes to be blown away - but it is not going to reset any instance variables.

+A good way to think about it is: every step execution happens:

+* On a different machine
+* In a different thread
+* In a different database transaction
+* In the context of a different Journey instance
+* Potentially - after a long time has passed since the previous attempt or previous step

 ## Journey states

 The Journeys are managed using a state machine, which stepper_motor completely coordinates for you.
 The states are as follows: